Retire by stateFigures verified May 31, 2026

 A large state park system

-Texas Parks and Wildlife runs parks across deserts, hills, forests, and coast, from Colorado Bend to the Gulf.
-Many have easy trails, fishing, and campgrounds, and a state parks pass covers entry.
+The state's parks run from desert to hills to forest to coast, from Colorado Bend out to the Gulf.
+Many have easy trails, fishing, and campgrounds, and one parks pass covers entry.

 Big Bend country

-Big Bend National Park and the neighboring state park offer desert mountains, the Rio Grande, and some of the darkest night skies in the country.
-Scenic drives and overlooks make it possible to take in the views without a hard hike.
+Big Bend National Park and the state park next door give you desert mountains, the Rio Grande, and some of the darkest night skies in the country.
+Scenic drives and overlooks let you take in the views without a hard hike.

 Hill Country towns and rivers

-The Hill Country west of Austin and San Antonio is known for spring-fed rivers, wineries, and small towns popular with retirees.
-Many state parks in the area have swimming holes and gentle riverside trails.
+West of Austin and San Antonio, the Hill Country runs on spring-fed rivers, wineries, and small towns that draw a lot of retirees.
+Many parks here have swimming holes and gentle riverside trails.

 No income tax, but high property taxes